History of cricket in the United States: American-born Test cricketers

-Although the United States is only an associate member of the ICC and has never played a Test match, two Test cricketers have been born in the USA.
+Although the United States is only an associate member of the ICC and has never played a Test match, two Test cricketers have been born in the United States.
 Ken Weekes was born in Boston, Massachusetts, in 1912 and played in two of the Tests on the West Indies' tour of England in 1939.
 Weekes scored 137 at The Oval in the last Test match before the Second World War.
 Weekes eventually returned to the United States from Jamaica, and died in Brooklyn in 1998.

 Later, the Washington, D.C.-born Jehan Mubarak became an international Test player.
-He has played 8 Tests and 20 One Day Internationals for Sri Lanka.
+He has played 13 Tests and 40 One Day Internationals for Sri Lanka.